 - Formula-fed babies should have tan or yellow poop with traces of green.
 Sometimes the poop may look more green than others.

 While green poop in babies is nothing to worry about, green poop accompanied by diarrhea is dangerous.
-Worldwide, diarrhea is the second leading cause of death among children under the age of 5 years old.
+Worldwide, diarrhea is the

 - absence of a wet diaper for 3 hours or more